Rasmus Andersson Game Preview: Flames vs. Stars

 Andersson Season Stats Insights

-- In 15 games this season, Andersson has a plus-minus of 0, while averaging 19:06 on the ice per game.
+- Andersson has averaged 19:45 of ice time this season (with a plus-minus of 0).

-- Andersson has a goal in three of 15 contests this season, but no multi-goal games so far.
+- Andersson has a goal in three games this year through 18 games played, but has not had multiple goals in any of those games.

-- In eight of 15 games this season, Andersson has recorded a point, and in one of those games he came away with multiple points.
+- Andersson has a point in nine of 18 games played this season, with multiple points in one of them.

-- Andersson has posted an assist in a game six times this season in 15 games played, including multiple assists once.
+- Andersson has posted an assist in a game seven times this season in 18 games played, including multiple assists once.

-- The implied probability is 48.8% that Andersson hits the over on his points over/under based on the odds.
+- Andersson has an implied probability of 47.6% to eclipse his point total based on the odds.

 Sign up for Underdog fantasy today.